SikkeyHuang/SMOKE/README.md

 # using python generate_location.py to generate grountruth and location difference file
-mamunally set here, reason and challenges gps and image frames are in different frequency (1 frame with ~20 gps) the start and end time of each vehicle is not sychronized (the ground truth are not 100% accurate because of the time shift) camera parameters are different between carla and existing trained models (camera location shift) prediction results are not very accurate
+# mamunally set here, reason and challenges:
+gps and image frames are in different frequency (1 frame with ~20 gps)

+the start and end time of each vehicle is not sychronized (the ground truth are not 100% accurate because of the time shift)

+camera parameters are different between the carla environments and existing trained models (camera location shift)

+object detection results are not very accurate

 # prepare the images and test.txt file, follow the setting in generate_location.py
 python modify.py